Pittsburgh Car Accident Lawyer

 Hal Waldman & Associates know how to handle your case, especially when dealing with insurance adjusters and those trying to belittle your injuries.
 We have a proven success record and are known for our drive to make sure you receive all of the compensation you deserve for your injuries and the lasting impact they will have on your quality of life physically, financially and mentally.

 Perhaps your car accident involved a school bus, a Pittsburgh city bus, a commuter train or a delivery truck.
-Our accident lawyers have extensive experience with these and a wide range of other car accident circumstances.
+Our car accident lawyers have extensive experience with these and a wide range of other motor vehicle accident circumstances.